blazethablunt/VeroDesigner/README.md

 * **Maximum board columns**
 * **Component opacity**
 * **Update IDs** – Reassigns IDs to all schematic components (schematic page only)
-* **Update Vero** – Applies schematic changes to the existing Vero layout without generating a new layout
+* **Update Vero** – Applies schematic changes to the existing vero layout without generating a new layout
 * **Regenerate layout** – Generates a completely new layout after major schematic changes
 * **Auto describe** – Generates a description for the layout based on used components
 * **Standing resistors** – Optional feature to save space, off by default